 Easy DIY Wasp Trap – The wasps seem to find us every time we begin eating, so this is a great tip.
 Use an empty jar, orange juice, and jam to make a wasp trap.

 Eggs in a Mason Jar – My egg carton always comes back from camping soggy and soaked through with water, so I’m loving this idea.
 Place eggs in a jar for easy travel.
 You don’t have to worry about them breaking, and you just pour them out as needed.
+Just recently, my husband purchased this plastic egg holder for me, which has been extremely nice for camping.

 Last week I posted tips about how to save money on summer vacations.
 This week I’ve included tips and ideas on how to do a “staycation” with your family.
 With a new baby in our family, this is what we are planning for our vacation this summer.